openshift/ci-tools/hack/cloudfront/readme.md

 # 10 Foot View
 Each AWS build farm has its own CloudFront distribution in front of its S3 registry bucket.
 Our serverless function is configured to execute as a behavior for these CloudFront distributions as well, but it behaves slightly differently than when it is running on an app.ci (registry.ci.openshift.org) request.
-The build farm registries are not replicated in every region.
+The build farm registries are not replicated in every region because the overhead of creating & replicating regional buckets for every build farm is likely not worth the cost savings of transferring individual build farm images constructed solely for specific CI builds.
 So, when a request comes in, the serverless function will first check to see if the client is in the us-east-1 region (this is where all build farms reside).
 If the client is from us-east-1, then the client is redirected to read from the build farm registry's S3 bucket in us-east-1.
-If the client is not in us-east-1, the serverless function will check to see if the app.ci registry S3 replica in the client's region has the requested blob.
-If it does, the client will be redirected to read from the app.ci replica in its region.
-If the file does not exist, then the serverless function will allow CloudFront to service the request (this will read from the build farm's S3 bucket and stream through CloudFront).
+If the client is not in us-east-1, the serverless function will check to see if the app.ci registry S3 replica in the client's region has the requested blob. app.ci will have a copy of this image more often than not because MOST images for the payload are promoted to app.ci.
+The only images that will not be on app.ci are those that are built on the build farms to service individual CI tests (e.g. the build of a specific component for a presubmit test.)

+If the image does exist on app.ci, the client will be redirected to read from the app.ci replica in its region (exploiting low cost intra-regional transfer).
+If the file does not exist (because it was built directly on the build farm -- e.g. as part of a presubmit test -- or the 15 minute replication has not happened for the image yet), then the serverless function will allow CloudFront to service the request
+(this will read from the build farm's S3 bucket and stream through CloudFront).

 # 0 Foot View
 Final notes.